Gordon's Garden Tomb

 Substantial remains of the First Wall have been found in the Jewish Quarter of the Old City of Jerusalem.
 In these latter excavations, the remains of the Gennath (Garden) Gate and the beginning of what is believed to be the Second Wall have been found, just where Josephus described them as being (cf. War 5.146).

 Some people have a problem with the proximity of the place where Jesus was crucified and his tomb in the Church of the Holy Sepulchre.
 However, John 19:41 states, "Now in the place where He was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid."
-So, Scripture clearly indicates that the crucifixion and tomb were close to each other.
+So, Scripture clearly indicates that the crucifixion and the tomb were close to each other.

 6. The burial tomb at the Garden Tomb has a channel where a large round rock was rolled to cover the tomb.